Average Salary In Prince Edward Island (PEI)

 • Education: Bachelor’s degree or college diploma in Construction Management

 Managers oversee building projects and associated tradespeople.
-With PEI’s population expanding yet limited housing stock, demand for skilled construction management persists.
+With PEI’s population expanding and a limited housing stock, demand for skilled construction management persists.

 Early Childhood Educator